SimonHanischSAG/WxIntegrationTest/README.md

 http://localhost:5555/rest/wx.integrationTest.controller.ws.runTestSuite?package=MyOtherPackage&testSuiteFileFilter=*DEV.xml

 Hint: You may have to configure the ACL etc. for this endpoint probably as it is preconfigured for the ACL "Internal".
-Furthermore you have to provide WxIntegrationTestController a user with the ACL Developer and configure it under:
+Furthermore you have to provide WxIntegrationTestController a user at least with the ACL "Developer" and configure it under:

 C:\SoftwareAG\IntegrationServer\instances\default\config\packages\WxIntegrationTestController\wxconfig-<environmentType>.cnf